TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 - Design decision-
     Foxy RADI uses several files from the noetic branch of RoboticsAcademy.
 I will commit my modifications on my fork of the RoboticsAcademy repo, instead of to the collab repo.
     This will enable future developers to trace back the history of unchanged files.
+- Deleted Noetic Dockerfile and pushed it too, but realized useful for version control.
+Retrieved using [this](https://stackoverflow.com/a/57486483/7589046)
+- Using logical paths instead of absolute in shebangs as mentioned in this [StackOverflow post](https://unix.stackexchange.com/q/29608)

 #### Possible things to play with
 - [x] https://github.com/SteveMacenski/nav2_rosdevday_2021